 The Kentucky Derby is on the horizon as trainers are fine-tuning their preparations for the event at the Churchill Downs.
 Always Dreaming secured the win last season with a fine run for trainer Todd Pletcher, delivering a second win at the race for the Texan.

 There are a number of strong competitors vying for the crown this term.
 Justify, Magnum Moon and Bolt D’Oro all have the credentials to triumph but it will still take a brilliant performance to get over the line.
-The three horses are among the leading contenders, although the meet does not always go to form, therefore, it’s worth monitoring the best horse racing tips online before delving into a punt.
+The three horses are among the leading contenders in the Kentucky derby odds, although the meet does not always go to form, therefore, it’s worth monitoring the best horse racing tips online before delving into a punt.
 We’ll now break down the trio’s form ahead of the meet to see whether they are worthy candidates.

 The horse does not have a great deal of experience heading into the contest, although he has known nothing other than victory in his career.
 All three of his races have come in 2018, beginning at the Maiden Special Weight at Santa Anita.
 Bob Baffert’s charge delivered a dominant performance to claim the victory by nine-and-a-half lengths, highlighting his potential.